 Managing sustainability impact across your supply chain is complicated.
 Your business has to collect streamlined data from dozens (sometimes hundreds or thousands) of suppliers, analyze the information, and identify where to make changes.
 With over 45,000 users, we know how complex the data analysis part can be.
 That’s why we created an impact analysis tool – Analytics – to provide businesses with accessible data visualizations that identify trends across their suppliers and find areas for improvement.
 Analytics not only helps businesses collect information, it also brings insights to light and makes them actionable, so teams can improve efficiency with reporting data, and accelerate their impact.
 And we couldn’t have built this tool without our customers informing us along the way.

 Higg added Analytics in 2020 to help brands analyze their sustainability data, and since then, our Product and Customer Success teams have been working with customers to help make it more helpful over the years.
-In Fall 2021, we enhanced the functionalities in the tool in response to extensive customer interviews, creating new charts that help businesses report progress and see their progress more clearly.
+Since our prior update, we’ve enhanced the functionalities in the tool in response to extensive customer interviews, creating new charts that help businesses report progress and see their progress more clearly.
 Recently, we’ve added several new features to help make impact management easier than ever.

 What's new with Analytics

 Our team learned that while Analytics was valuable, brands and retailers wanted a simpler way to understand their impact, and insights to help them meet their sustainability goals.
 The tool already helps businesses track overall performance in areas including water and carbon emissions.
 Now, through three new charts, users will also be able to track their total energy consumption, total waste consumption, and see how facilities are performing in impact areas like air, energy, and water.